Bioinformaticslave/SNP-Variant-Annotation-Extraction/README1.md

 **Edward Ying**
 Imperial College London

-Developed as an extension of a genomic annotation practical to explore FASTA manipulation, SnpEff annotation parsing, and transparent variant-ranking workflows.
+Developed as an extension of a genomic annotation practical organised by Dr. Derek Huntley to explore FASTA manipulation, SnpEff annotation parsing, and transparent variant-ranking workflows.

 ---